Introduction

 print("Error: Please enter a valid number.")

-✅ If the user enters 0
+✅ If the user enters 0, it catches ZeroDivisionError.

-✅ If the user enters "abc"
+✅ If the user enters "abc", it catches ValueError.

-Using else
+Using else and finally

 try: